01 Apr

 Rated: Great

-Made in a Fair Trade Certified factory, Knickey’s organic cotton underwear sets are some of the best in the sustainable market.
+Made in a Fairtrade certified factory, US brand Subset’s organic cotton underwear sets are some of the best in the responsible fashion market.
 Taking it a step further, the brand has also partnered with an NYC non-profit to recycle old undergarments, turning the fibres into insulation and rug pads.
-Sending in your old undies will not only help cut down on the amount of fibres that wind up in the landfill, but it’ll give you the freedom to buy new, responsibly-made sets.
+Sending in your old undies will not only help cut down on the amount of fibres that wind up in the landfill, but it’ll give you the freedom to buy new, responsibly made sets.

-Find most items in sizes 2XS-3XL.
+Find most items in sizes 2XS-4XL.

 See the rating.

-Shop Knickey.
+Shop ISTO..

 Sense Organics

 Sense Organics is an established German brand that has been dressing kids in its colourful organic cotton range for 18 years.
-We give it a ‘Great’ rating for its commitment to eco-friendly materials and its treatment of garment workers, including ensuring suppliers pay a living wage.
-Find clothes for kids aged 0-10!
+We give it a "Good" rating for its commitment to lower-impact materials and its treatment of garment workers, including ensuring suppliers pay a living wage.

 See the rating.